You have 0 free articles left this month.

 expand image

-The Chief Operating Officer of Australian National University has confirmed that a "widespread IT outage” experienced by the campus last week was due to an IT failure.
+The chief operating officer (COO) of The Australian National University (ANU) has confirmed that a “widespread IT outage” experienced by the campus last week was due to an IT failure.

 Churchill addressed the fact that such an event “understandably creates concern within our community” and went on to confirm the cause of the disruption.